 I don't know about you, but I enjoy using natural remedies when it comes to fighting any ailment.
 Granted, many medicines are effective, however, I'm a big believer in using as much things as possible in their natural state versus the chemically enhanced/modified stuff.

 Now, I can be honest when I tell you that I haven't even "mastered" all of the available herbs/plants that are available to cure or treat a lot of things, however, I've rounded up a list of some of my "go-to's" as well as a few newbies that I've heard of, which are pretty awesome as well!

-Also, because detoxing is such a popular thing (especially during the beginning of the New Year), I've recommend 3 Detoxes That You Should Be Doing More Often, which include mini steps that you can take to ensure that your goal to ‘complete wellness’ happens throughout the entire year.
+Also, because detoxing is such a popular thing (especially during the beginning of the New Year), I've recommended 3 Detoxes That You Should Be Doing More Often, which include mini-steps that you can take to ensure that your goal to ‘complete wellness’ happens throughout the entire year.

 Ok, so let's begin the list, shall we?

 While most of us might peel an orange and toss away the skin or perhaps only zest the skin when baking or cooking, be sure to save these in a storage bag if you can!
-In the Jamaican community, orange peels are great stomach ailments are often boiled in water as a tea.
+In the Jamaican community, orange peels are great for healing stomach ailments and are often boiled in water as a tea.

-But the benefits don't stop there—it's great as a sunburn reliever, healing wounds, heartburn relief, and lowers blood sugar.
+But the benefits don't stop there---it's great as a sunburn reliever, healing wounds, heartburn relief, and lowers blood sugar.
 Many people enjoy their aloe vera in a drink form (a smoothie, mixed with apple juice or cranberry juice), while others take their daily dose in the form of capsules or directly from the plant.
 You can also use it as a gel for your hair/skin, etc.

 One of my personal favorites (not for the taste but for it's benefits) is the cerassee plant.
 Most often, I drink this in the form of a tea bag or by boiling the leaves in water, either way it gets the job done.
 In the Jamaican community, cerassee is used to treat colds/flus as well as stomach ailments.
 In addition, it can be used to get rid of parasitic worms, treat liver problems, diabetes, skin conditions (psoriasis and eczema), menstrual cramps, settle the nerves, and so much more.

-This is one that I haven't personally tired, however, I've heard great things about.
+This is one that I haven't personally tried, however, I've heard great things about it.
 In the Jamaican community, Fever Grass is often used for colds/fevers.
-In addition, it is awesome for it’s anti-inflammatory properties, reducing cholesterol, and providing kidney protection.
+In addition, it is awesome for its anti-inflammatory properties, reducing cholesterol, and providing kidney protection.

-In the Jamaican community, Sarsaparilla is used to treat body pains and arthritis.
-Most commonly, this plant is also used for joint pains, itchy skin, and kills bacteria—for instance: Psoriasis, Syphilis, Cancer (it has anti-tumor properties), and Protection of the Liver.
+In the Jamaican community, Sarsaparilla is a Jamaican herb that is used to treat body pains and arthritis.
+Most commonly, this plant is also used for joint pains, itchy skin, and kills bacteria---for instance: Psoriasis, Syphilis, Cancer (it has anti-tumor properties), and Protection of the Liver.

-Yet another under utilized ingredient—corn silk makes the list.
+Yet another underutilized ingredient—corn silk makes the list.
 If you aren't aware, corn silk is actually the "hairs" within the husk of the corn.
 Within the Jamaican community, corn silk is often used to treat and protect the Kidneys and Bladder.

-Of course, on a basic nutritional value level—this herb contains excellent sources of Vitamins A, C, and K as well as Vitamin E, Folate, Iron, Potassium, Calcium, Magnesium, and more.
+Of course, on a basic nutritional value level---this herb contains excellent sources of Vitamins A, C, and K as well as Vitamin E, Folate, Iron, Potassium, Calcium, Magnesium, and more.
 You can find it in the form of capsules, however, as a tea, I personally recommend Traditional Medicinals which is available online or at your local Target, Whole Foods, etc.

 Nettle can be made into powders, creams, teas, and more by crushing leaves, stems, or roots.
 In the Jamaican community, Nettle is often used to treat Bladder/Kidney ailments, much like their Corn Silk counterparts.
-However, they are also widely used to maintain Urinary Tract Health, Arthritis and pain, and manage Blood Sugar levels.
+However, they are also widely used to maintain Urinary Tract Health, Arthritis, and pain, and manage Blood Sugar levels.

 However, the leaves have been found to treat pains, Eczema, Boils, Hair Lice, Rheumatic diseases, Diabetes, and helps to boost your Immune System and treat Infections.
 In addition, the leaves helps to inhibit the growth of bacteria, virus, parasites, and tumor development; making it great as a tea or topically when crushed and applied directly.

 Hopefully, these Jamaican Herbs That You Should Always Keep On Hand + Remedies come in handy for you this season if you need to use it (crossing fingers for a healthy season for you of course!).